 The music video has over One million hits on YouTube and continues to send a message to those who are fighting Alcoholism that “You’re Not Alone.”

-Rather than give the money to a single charity, the Lost Days Charitable Trust was set up and is governed by a committee, elected to allocate the funds to multiple Addiction and Recovery charities globally and is managed by the Charitable Aids Foundation.
+Rather than give the money to a single charity, the Lost Days Charitable Trust was set up and is governed by a committee, elected to allocate the funds to multiple Addiction and Recovery charities globally and is managed by the Community Foundation For Staffordshire.
 Henry and Sally have made many donations, for example Chandos House Rehab, Blackburn Young Carers (for those who are caring for addicts) and more recently Christmas crackers for the Ploughboy Café in Shrewsbury who provide free lunches for the homeless on Christmas Day.

 Committee Members consists of Chairwoman Sally Maybury, John F Kelly Ph.D. a Harvard University’s first Professor in addiction medicine and founder of the Recovery Research Institute and Deirdre Boyd who Operates the DB Recovery Resources daily newsletter for the addiction-recovery field and for over two decades has been a leader in the field of recovery from addiction with an international reputation.